borhanmukto/desorption-test-data-analysis/README.md

 2. Navigate to the folder where you saved analyzer.py.

-3. Bashstreamlit run analyzer.py⚠️ If the command above failsIf your computer does not recognize streamlit, use the Python launcher directly:Bashpy -m streamlit run analyzer.py
+3. Bash`streamlit run analyzer.py`⚠️ If the command above failsIf your computer does not recognize streamlit, use the Python launcher directly:Bash`py -m streamlit run analyzer.py`

 4. A new tab should automatically open in your default web browser.